Last Updated on June 7, 2023 by Christine Kaaloa

 Looking at this photo you wouldn’t suspect I was having a “ME-gasm”.
 Did I tell you I’m a very good actress?

-What the fuck is a travel Me-gasm?
+What the hell is a travel Me-gasm?

 Being we’re on the topic of ME-gasms, I feel I should be smoking a cigarette or swearing like a sailor, so excuse the cursing in this post… Any journey with a partner, friends/family or tour, will have it’s highs, lows and epiphanies.
 That’s the automatic perk of travel.
 It broadens your perspective and sense of place in the world.
 But when you travel solo as a woman, you undergo some powerful moments of self-realization, that’s better than any kundalini-ramayama-mama or yummy yoga-tastic session.
 With solo travel, there’s a depth and aliveness you feel at that words can’t adequately compensate.
 It’s that feeling of complete self-satisfaction with decisions that felt hard to make, with tricky travel obstacles you overcame to bring you into this physical Here and Now.
-And it’s the utter self-awe that radically awakens you to know how fucking awesomeyou are!
+And it’s the utter self-awe that radically awakens you to know how awesome you are!
 This high is a travel “ME-gasm“.
 And it’s okay to like it.
 Unfortunately, it’s a place you can’t get to with others.
 Had I been on that lake with a partner or companion, it wouldn’t have been the same.
 I wouldn’t have felt it was my accomplishment and that’s the prime component of a ME-gasm.
 A ME-gasm often comes with having accomplished a great solo feat without a safety net.

 Can a guy have a travel me-gasm?